nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

      NEST convention: ``psc`` (aka CUBA)

+     Model post-synaptic responses to incoming spikes as changes in current. response of hte post syn neuron is independent of the neuronal state.

+     see more details on ...
      Synaptic inputs are represented as fixed currents (I) injected into the neuron.
      These currents are independent of the membrane potential and are directly added to the neuron's equation governing voltage dynamics.